More Common Law materials.

 jurisprudence.

-of the history of nations.
-From the limits of a few square miles, on
+history of nations.
+From the limits of a few square miles, on the

 territorial dominions to the Pillars of Hercules on the west, to the